crrojas88/e-shop/README.md

 # Rodslist E-Shop

-Welcome to [Rodslist](https://app.netlify.com/sites/rodslist/deploys), an e-commerce app built with Next.js!
+Welcome to [Rodslist](https://app.netlify.com/sites/rodslist/deploys), an e-commerce app built with Next.js and deployed on Netlify!
 <br/>

 ### With Rodslist you can: